-All five derive from the same plant.
+All six derive from the same plant, Camellia Sinensis.
 What accounts for their many differences are the length of time it takes for the tea leaves to become oxidized and the processing style, which can include such methods as roasting, steaming, pan-firing and aging.

 Below you’ll find an explanation as to how each of these teas differ and learn about their individual characteristics.